Azure-Samples/media-services-3rdparty-player-samples/docs/NexPlayer/results/ubuntu.md

-# Test results for NexPlayer on Android v8+
+# Test results for NexPlayer on v18.04.3 LTS+

 References: